TedEkstrom/Ticket-System/README.md

 ![image](https://github.com/user-attachments/assets/c4ff919a-456d-4ada-b60e-a07f5b91f743)

+In settings you can set where it should retrieve its tickets (of course in the same place they are sent from MakeTicket) but you can also choose users.
+Of course you have to choose where to retrieve your tickets for it to work correctly.
+In some cases you need to restart it.

 ![image](https://github.com/user-attachments/assets/d27cda0b-5f3c-40e1-8f44-031bbee6bc2c)

 The path.txt file is for MakeTicket and must be placed in the same folder.
 This is how you tell the application where to place the new tickets.

 More admin users